matumot/fc-benten-applsci/README.md

 Below is a summary of the figures included in this repository.

-**Note:** Figures not listed here (e.g., Figure 6, 13, and 16–19) are either not based on original datasets or are excluded from this repository due to non-reproducible elements (e.g., conceptual illustrations or photographs).
+**Note:**   Figures such as 1, 2, 6, 13, and 16–19 are conceptual diagrams or photographs without associated data and are therefore not included here.

 ------